-THIS DOCUMENT IS IMPORTANT AND REQUIRES YOUR IMMEDIATE ATTENTION.
+THIS DOCUMENT IS IMPORTANT AND REQUIRES YOUR URGENT ATTENTION.
 If you are in any doubt about any aspect of the proposals referred to in this document or about the action which you should take, you should seek your own advice immediately from a stockbroker, solicitor, accountant or other independent professional adviser authorised under the Financial Services and Markets Act 2000 if you are in the United Kingdom or, if not, from another appropriately authorised financial adviser.
 If you have sold or otherwise transferred all of your shares, please pass this document, together with the accompanying documents, to the purchaser or transferee, or to the person who arranged the sale or transfer, so they can pass these documents to the person who now holds the shares.

-Notice is hereby given that the Annual General Meeting of Montanaro UK Smaller Companies Investment Trust PLC (the "Company") will be held at 53 Threadneedle Street, London EC2R 8AR, on Thursday, 25 July 2024 at 12.00 noon for the purposes of considering and, if thought fit, passing the following resolutions, of which resolutions 1 to 10 will be proposed as Ordinary Resolutions and resolutions 11 and 12 will be proposed as Special Resolutions.
+Notice is hereby given that the Annual General Meeting ("AGM") of Montanaro UK Smaller Companies Investment Trust PLC (the "Company") will be held at 53 Threadneedle Street, London EC2R 8AR, on Wednesday, 23 July 2025 at 10 a.m. for the purposes of considering and, if thought fit, passing the following resolutions, of which resolutions 1 to 11 will be proposed as Ordinary Resolutions and resolutions 12 to 14 will be proposed as Special Resolutions.